Linear Regression With NumPy: House Price Prediction

 2.2 Understanding the Data

-After loading the dataset, the next step is to understand its structure.
+After loading the datasets, the next step is to understand its structure.
 Instead of checking the shape, columns, and data types separately, I prefer using the .info() method.
 It gives us a quick snapshot of everything we need to know: how many rows there are, the names of the columns, their data types, and whether or not they contain missing values.

 Python